univention/univention-corporate-server/doc/changelog/index.rst

 * For UCS 5.0-3 the UMC services where converted to :program:`systemd`.
 These services are essential to continue running even when updates are installed from UMC.
-Due to an oversight the first :uv:erratum:`5.0x583` triggered a latent bug, which causes the service to stop during the upgrade, which kills any web session and abort the update process running in the background.
+Due to an oversight the first :uv:erratum:`5.0x583` triggered a latent bug, which causes the service to stop during the upgrade, which kills any web session and cancels the update process running in the background.
 This update adds a mitigation to prevent the service from stopping during the update (:uv:bug:`55753`).